CSE-210-Team-10/cse210-group10/README.md

 A valid GitHub account is required to use ByteBoard.
 For detailed steps on how to use ByteBoard, please refer to the onboarding document for new users [here](https://github.com/CSE-210-Team-10/cse210-group10/blob/main/admin/documentation/onboarding.md).

 ## Roadmap
 The project roadmap can be found [here](https://github.com/CSE-210-Team-10/cse210-group10/blob/main/spec/supplemental/Project%20Roadmap/CSE210_Team10_ProjectRoadMap.jpg).
-Below is a summary of the major tasks and status.

-See the [open issues](https://github.com/CSE-210-Team-10/cse210-group10/issues) for a full list of future changes to be made.